Colon Care

 • Invest in a toilet stool to facilitate “squatting”.
 It’s essential that your thighs support your colon to ensure the lower portion of the bowel empties completely.

 • A colon cleanse once or twice a year ensures the colon is clean and healthy.
-For a few days eliminate grains, meat, and dairy (slow transit time).
-Upon rising take 1 heaping tablespoon of fiber* with 1 tablespoon of coconut oil in an 8 oz glass of warm water.
+For a few days eliminate grains, meat, and dairy (which have a slow transit time).
+Upon rising, take 1 heaping tablespoon of fiber* with 1 tablespoon of coconut oil in an 8 oz glass of warm water.
 Follow with a 2nd glass of warm water.
 Don’t eat or drink anything else for at least 30 minutes.
 Repeat in the evening on an empty stomach (omit the 2nd glass of water so you won’t be up all night.

 Fiber options: